-The Conservators Center is not a zoo.
-It was created, first and foremost, to meet the needs of the residents.
+The Conservators Center was created, first and foremost, to meet the needs of the residents.
 You will see wild animals up close (as little as 5 feet).
 That means we always require guides or docents to ensure the safety of our residents and our guests.
 Also, our tours are fun!
 You will learn a lot from your guide, who has been specially trained to lead this tour so they can tell you great stories and answer all kinds of questions.

 We periodically offer what we call “walkabout events” that allow you to wander our facility and talk to docents stationed throughout the park to ensure safety and answer questions.
 The best way to learn about these events is to subscribe to our e-newsletter or “like” us on Facebook .

 We offer a variety of ways to learn about and enjoy the unique personalities of our residents.
 Most who visit want to return for other experiences.